duplaja/password-protected-gform/README.md

 * Set the password, field ID, and validation message (if desired)

 ## Suggestions
-* If using a comma seperated list of passwords, you can set the field option "no duplicates" to prevent the same password from being used more than once.
+* If using a comma separated list of passwords, you can set the field option "no duplicates" to prevent the same password from being used more than once.
 * You can, on the text field, go to Advanced Options and choose "Enable Password Input" to mask what's entered

 ## Changelog